ray-project/ray/doc/source/rllib/rllib-training.rst

 Algorithms that have an implemented TorchPolicy, will allow you to run `rllib train` using the command line ``--framework=torch`` flag.
-Algorithms that do not have a torch version yet will complain with an error in this case.
+Algorithms that don't have a torch version yet will complain with an error in this case.